-It’s a quaint little village, with the main road lined with shops, bed and breakfasts and restaurants.
+It’s a quaint little village, with the main road lined with shops, hotels, bed and breakfasts and restaurants.
 In the summer time the town is bustling with tourists there to walk along “Marginal Way”, a scenic walk along the coast from “Perkins Cove” (a fishing area that also accommodates tourists with yummy restaurants, lobster roll shacks, ice cream, shops and art galleries near by.

 Our favorite place to stay is the Gazebo Inn B&B:

 - They are located right on Main Street, not too far from town and almost across from our favorite lobster restaurant, the Lobster Pound (they boil the lobster in sea water – it’s amazing).

 - Scott who owns, and Peter who manages the Gazebo Inn are wonderful.
 They run their B&B like a mini resort.

 - Within this restored 1847 farmhouse the rooms range from smaller rooms to Barn Suites with more amenities than you would imagine for a B&B. All have private bathrooms en suite, and all are beautifully decorated.

 - For breakfast instead of sitting at a communal table that normally deters people away from B&B’s you can sit anywhere you want!
 The breakfast, oh my, a buffet pretty much made fresh for every few guests.
 And let me tell you, their scones, and the spinach and eggs breakfast are to die for.

 - They have a beautiful pool, a hot tub, and spa services can arranged and serviced in their on property spa treatment room.